salvapineda/bilevel/README.md

      - 16: Solution approach proposed in [1] with M = 2
      - 17: Solution approach proposed in [1] with M = 5
      - 18: Solution approach proposed in [1] with M = 10

+7. The screel will display the objective function value, the computational time, and the status that can be equal to 1 if the problem has been solved succesfully, or 0 otherwise.

 Remarks: